extism/extism/libextism/README.md

 Wasm can't use our KV store on it's own.
 This is where [Host Functions](https://extism.org/docs/concepts/host-functions) come in.

 [Host functions](https://extism.org/docs/concepts/host-functions) allow us to grant new capabilities to our plug-ins from our application.
-They are simply some Rust functions you write which can be passed down and invoked from any language inside the plug-in.
+They are simply some C functions you write which can be passed down and invoked from any language inside the plug-in.

 Let's load the manifest like usual but load up this `count_vowels_kvstore` plug-in from `https://github.com/extism/plugins/releases/latest/download/count_vowels.wasm`